Trent Johnson

-Trent Aubrey Johnson (born September 12, 1956) is an American college basketball coach who is currently head coach at Cal State Northridge.
-Johnson had previously been the head coach at Texas Christian University, Louisiana State University, Stanford University, and University of Nevada.
+Trent Aubrey Johnson (born September 12, 1956) is a former American college basketball coach.
+Johnson had previously been the head coach at Cal State University Northridge, Texas Christian University, Louisiana State University, Stanford University, and University of Nevada.

 Early life and education

 Johnson was born in Berkeley, California.
 He graduated from Franklin High School in Seattle, Washington in 1974 and played at Boise State University from 1974 to 1978.
 He received his bachelor's degree in physical education from Boise State in 1983.

 Coaching career

 Nevada

 The University of Nevada, Reno hired Johnson as head coach for Nevada Wolf Pack men's basketball on March 7, 1999.
 This culminated in the 2003–04 season, when Johnson guided the Wolf Pack to a 25–9 record and its first NCAA tournament appearance since 1985.
 Led by stars Kirk Snyder, Marcelus Kemp, and Nick Fazekas, Nevada defeated Michigan State and Gonzaga in the opening rounds of the tournament, before falling to eventual tournament runner-up Georgia Tech in the Sweet 16.